Prajin-Kamble/Vendor-Performance-Analysis-Retail-Domain/README.md

 ## 4. Tech Stack
 ### The dashboard was built using the following tools and technologies:<br>
-•	📝 Excel – Data is present in ".csv" file.<br>
 •	🛢 SQLite3 – For uploading and fetching all the required and summary data to database.<br>
 •	👨🏻‍💻 Python – For data modelling and exploratory data analysis (EDA).<br>
 •	📊 Power BI Desktop – Main data visualization platform used for report creation.<br>